 - In the project pane you will see ThisOutlookSession; double click on it.

 - Now copy and paste the VBA code as shown in the image below in the opened window.
 While pasting the code you will have to change SomeemailAddress@domain.com with the email address you want in your BCC.

 - After pasting it save it and close the Microsoft Visual Basic for Applications window on your system.

-- This will automatically add BCC to your every message from now on.
+- This will automatically add BCC Code in Outlook for your every message from now on.

 3rd Method: Using third-party tools

-Third-party tools can come in very handy for procedures like automating the BCC field in your Outlook email.
+Third-party tools can come in very handy for procedures like add BCC Code in Outlook email.
 Many third-party tools are easy to use as compared to the above methods.
 Especially method 2 requires attention to achieve.
 Third-party tools such as Kutools can be easily found on the internet.

 Summarizing it all

 BCC is a very important field for all the senders who don’t want to share the receiver’s information.
-Although the automatic addition on BCC in Outlook is not direct, there are a few workarounds that can make it possible.
+Although automatically add BCC code in Outlook is not direct, there are a few workarounds that can make it possible.
 We also encourage users to use third-party tools in case they are beginners and want to save themselves from hectic methods to solve this.